Hepatitis C is usually transmitted through blood to blood contact. Examples include:

 Symptoms can include:

 You can only be certain you have Hepatitis if you have a blood test.
 You can be tested at a sexual health clinic (axess), GP surgery or drug treatment service.

 Some people can clear the virus at the early stage of infection.
-However, four out of five people will not be able to fight off the infection.
+However, some people will not be able to fight off the infection.
 This leads to a long term infection called chronic Hepatitis.

 Hepatitis C can lead to problems with your liver, including scarring of the liver (cirrhosis), often years after catching the infection.